stephenrichter/suzanne-richter/src/data/hero/index.md

 ---
 category: 'hero section'
 title: 'My Story'
-subtitle: 'Living with Gastroparesis'
+subtitle: 'Living with M.E.
+(Myalgic Encephalomyelitis)'
-content: 'I, Suzanne Emilie Richter, born January 24, 1989, am outlining my current medical situation and requesting urgent support from our healthcare system.
-I do not currently have a family doctor or any consistent medical care despite significant effort and advocacy, partly due to my complex medical needs.
-My hope is that by writing more about my story, it will spotlight my diagnoses and the need for enhanced medical care and support.'
+content: 'My name is Suzanne Richter.
+I have been living with a chronic disease for 12 years and am currently without a family doctor.
+My hope is that by writing more about my story, it will spotlight my disease and my urgent request for enhanced medical care and support.'
+primaryLink: '#my-story'
+primaryText: 'Read My Story'
-linkTo: '/medical-history/'
+secLink: '/medical-history/'
-linkText: 'View Medical History'
+secText: 'View Medical Timeline'
 ---